tytydraco/yessleep/out/Six_months_ago_I_was_taken_hostage_during_a_bus_hijacking_I_know_you_havent_heard_of_it_No_one_has_and_Im_dead_set_on_figuring_out_why_Part_5.md

 My mind was the last system to reboot.
 When I came to, I was staring at a ceiling fan attached to a white spackled ceiling, my absent gaze tracking the blades endlessly revolve.

 Conscious thought came back in dribs and drabs.
-Disconnected insights that swam unassumingly through my mind until their gradual accumulation jolted me back to reality.
+Disconnected insights swam unassumingly through my mind until their gradual accumulation jolted me back to reality.

 *I’m so groggy.*